libwebservices/libwebservices.github.io/about.md

----
-title: Bibliography
-layout: page
-permalink: "/about/"
----

 Here is a curated list of resources to get you going on using Static Site Generators and the JAMstack model of site development.

-**Acronyms**
+## Acronyms and terminology

-* CMS is Content Management System
+* CMS is content management system
-* CDN is Content Delivery Network
+* CDN is content delivery network

-## Learn
+* SSG is static site generator

+## Articles and Learning Resources

 * [An introduction to the JAMstack: the architecture of the modern web](https://www.freecodecamp.org/news/an-introduction-to-the-jamstack-the-architecture-of-the-modern-web-c4a0d128d9ca/)
 * [What is the Jamstack?](http://)